adtma/adtma.github.io/_modeling/02-install-python.md

 Before you download, check your Mac's chip.
 Click the Apple menu → About This Mac.
 You'll see either "Apple M1/M2/M3/M4" (Apple Silicon) or "Intel."
 This matters for step 2.

 1. Go to [anaconda.com/download](https://www.anaconda.com/download).
 Register with an email, then you'll get to the download page.
+If you don't want to register with an email, you can click the skip registration link at the bottom, or use this [link](https://www.anaconda.com/download/success?reg=skipped)
 2. Pick your installer:
     * **Apple Silicon Mac**: Choose the **64-Bit (Apple Silicon) Graphical Installer**.
 This runs natively and is much faster.
     * **Intel Mac**: Anaconda no longer builds new installers for Intel Macs as of August 2025.
 You have two options: use an archived installer from [repo.anaconda.com/archive](https://repo.anaconda.com/archive/), or skip Anaconda and install Miniforge instead (see the Miniforge section below).